LouiseSteward/learn/adult-hiv/text/quiz-03.md

 	+	Make sure that tuberculosis has been excluded.
 	-	Prophylactic treatment with INH should be started.
 	-	Blood should be taken for a viral load.
-11. What physical examination is needed when a patient is assessed for antiretroviral treatment?
+11. What physical examination is needed when a patient is assessed for antiretroviral treatment (ART)?
 	+	A full general examination
 	-	A limited examination only looking for signs of HIV infection
 	-	An examination specifically looking for signs of tuberculosis
 	-	A physical examination is not needed if the patient is well
-12. Who should prepare a patient for antiretroviral treatment?
+12. Who should prepare a patient for antiretroviral treatment (ART)?
 	-	A doctor
 	-	A specially trained nurse
 	-	A lay (non-professional) counsellor